Bhavesh2711/My-Stock-Market/README.md

 ## Overview

-MystockMaster, a Laravel-based inventory management system, simplifies the tracking of your inventory, sales, purchases, and more.
+MystockMarket, a Laravel-based inventory management system, simplifies the tracking of your inventory, sales, purchases, and more.
 Offering a user-friendly dashboard, intuitive reports, and an array of features, it becomes your partner in efficient business management and growth.

 Features:
 - Dashboard with key insights and metrics